Lin-jun-xiang/pythonic-clean-code/README.md

 # python-clean-code

 * The guidelines defined in this article are not the ultimate best practices, but rather a combination of observations from multiple projects and the organization of PEP8 style recommendations.
+(Therefore, there're some different with PEP8.)

 * [Style Guide for Python Code](https://peps.python.org/pep-0008/)